Bren light machine gun: World War II

+Organization and issue

 In the British and Commonwealth armies, the Bren was generally issued on a scale of one per rifle section.
 An infantry battalion also had a "carrier" platoon, equipped with Universal Carriers, each of which carried a Bren gun.
 Parachute battalions from 1944 had an extra Bren in the Anti-tank platoon.
 The 66-man "Assault Troop" of British Commandos had a nominal establishment of four Bren guns.
 Realising the need for additional section-level firepower, the British Army endeavoured to issue the Bren in great numbers, with a stated goal of one Bren to every four private soldiers.
-The Bren was operated by a two-man crew, sometimes commanded by a Lance Corporal as an infantry section's "gun group", the remainder of the section forming the "rifle group".
-The gunner or "Number 1" carried and fired the Bren, and a loader or "Number 2" carried extra magazines, a spare barrel and a tool kit.
-Number 2 helped reload the gun and replace the barrel when it overheated, and spotted targets for Number 1.